railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 When the leads have been converted into opportunities, the opportunities can be assigned to any salesperson.
 In that case you designate a manager in the company who is responsible for assigned the new opportunities to the different salespeople, to suit their speciality, location or availability.

-To do this, the manager can use the menu Opportunity > All Opportunities > Unassigned Opportunities.
+To do this, the manager can use the menu :menuselection:`Opportunity --> All Opportunities --> Unassigned Opportunities`.
 This gives you a list of all opportunities that haven't yet been assigned to a salesperosn.
 The manager can the enter the salesperson responsible for the opportunity into the field *Responsible*.

 The company calendar
 --------------------

 There are several methods for entering a new meeting with a partner.
 The first method is to enter the meeting directly in the company calendar.
-To do that, use the menu *CRM & SRM > Calendar > All Meetings*.
+To do that, use the menu :menuselection:`CRM & SRM --> Calendar --> All Meetings`.

 You can use the monthly, weekly or daily views to plan a meeting.
 To move between one mode and another use the buttons above and to the right of the calendar.